-Christmas is coming to the Four Streets.
-But so is trouble.
-In the biting cold there is no work for the men on the docks, no food for their tough, resilient womenfolk to put on the table.
+Spring is coming to the Four Streets.
+But winter has been the hardest in living memory.
+There has been no work for the men on the docks, no food for their tough, resilient womenfolk to put on the table.
 Children go hungry.
 What wouldn't their mothers give for just one cuppa?

 News comes of a tramp steamer making its slow way through the thick yellow fog of the Mersey.
 Ready for the men of the Four Streets to siphon off some of its precious cargo: tea, cigarettes, rum, rice, bananas and dried fruit, treasure to store in lucky shed 7 with its broken lock, before being shared out between hungry families.

 There's just one problem.
 Copper Frank 'The Skank' Wright and his wife are moving into Tommy and Maura Doherty's old house and Frank is out for some high-profile arrests.
 Meanwhile, Tommy and Maura have heard the news and are on their way home from Ireland.
 There is always drama on the Four Streets.

 'Nadine Dorries has quickly established herself as the queen of the Liverpool saga and she is back with a heart-wrenching and captivating new novel' Bookish Jottings.

 'As heart-warming as it is heartbreaking, this novel is unputdownable' Sunday Express.

 'Angela's Ashes with a scouse accent' Irish Times.